 What Causes Roof Rot on Roofs and Attics?

 - Clogged, damaged, or otherwise ineffective gutter systems

 - Poor ventilation in the attic

-As we mentioned, the only way to repair your roof once wooden beams or rafters have started to rot is to completely replace all the affected structures with new wood.
+Unfortunately, the only way to repair your roof once dry rot has set in is to remove and replace all affected areas—that includes wooden beams, rafters, and decking.
+Although it may be tempting to put off repairs, rotting wood can’t support your roof.
+The longer you wait, the more expensive repairs will be and the more you will risk significant structural and water damage.
 It is also important to ensure any openings, cracks, or holes in your roof are properly repaired so water cannot enter and reactivate any remaining fungus spores to cause additional wood rot.

 AquaGuard Roof Repair